programaker-project/programaker-docs/docs/tutorials/weather-bot.md

 From top to bottom:
  - The **action bar** contains the buttons to operate the program.
-   The most important is the **upload** button, which will upload the blocks to the platform and start or refresh the bot program.
+   The most important one is the **upload** button, which will upload the blocks to the platform and start or refresh the bot program.

  - The **workspace** is where we will place the blocks that control the program.
    It also contains buttons to modify the zoom level and a trashcan, where we can drop blocks to remove them.